clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 The |CL| `downloads page`_ offers a live image that can be deployed as a PXE boot server if one doesn't already exist in your environment.
-Also see documentation on how to :ref:`bare-metal-install`.
+Also see documentation on how to :ref:`bare-metal-install-server`.

 Cloud Instances or Virtual Machines
 -----------------------------------